Introduction â From Chess to Sportsbooks: Why Elo Matters

 - Model Performance Leaderboard: See how our AI models perform over time, including metrics like accuracy and return on investment.
 Elo ratings inform several of these models.

-These internal links use keyword‑rich anchor text and appear naturally within the article, guiding readers from conceptual explanations to actionable tools on our site.
+- How It Works: Learn more about our data pipeline, modeling techniques, and subscription options.
+This page explains how we combine models like Elo, xG, and machine learning to deliver predictive insights.
+These internal links use keywordârich anchor text and appear naturally within the article, guiding readers from conceptual explanations to actionable tools on our site.
 By strategically linking to relevant pages, we encourage users to spend more time on SignalOdds, explore our features, and ultimately become subscribers.

 Conclusion